artkha1/calorie_tracker/README.md

 ## Initializing Virtual Environment

-First, navigate to the project's source directory and run the following command:
+First, navigate to the project's source directory and create the enviornment by executing:

 ```
 python3 -m venv .venv